Lindsay Lohan sues makers of 'Grand Theft Auto V' video game

 But the criminal drama and action-adventure series has also stirred controversy over the violent and adult nature of its content.

-Grand Theft Auto V was released in September 2013 and exceeded $800 million (£466.3 million) in global first day sales.
+Grand Theft Auto V was released in September 2013 and exceeded $800 million in global first day sales.